CpuID/pve2-api-php-client/README.md

 PHP 5 with cURL (including SSL) support.

+## Caveats: ##

+This is a work in progress, currently GET's work fine but other methods have some issues that are still being debugged...

 ## Usage: ##

     # Example - Return status array for each Proxmox Host in this cluster.